What You Can't Miss in Asheville in 2020

 The Asheville Music Scene

-- Vinyl Record Plant + Music Café: Opening in spring, AVL-VINYL will offer an immersive music experience with a record plant, independent record store and music café and bar with food, coffee and craft cocktails.
+- Vinyl Record Plant + Music Café: Opening in summer, Citizen Vinyl will offer an immersive music experience with a record plant, independent record store and music café and bar with food, coffee and craft cocktails.
 Powerhouses of Asheville’s maker scene have combined on this project and include Gar Ragland (music producer and President and CEO of NewSong Music), Charlie Hodge and Morgan Hickory (Ole Shakey’s, Sovereign Remedies and Asheville Beauty Academy), Susannah Gebhart (OWL Bakery) and Graham House (Sovereign Remedies executive chef).
 Ragland also hopes to offer in-house live performances and engaging events that focus on one album where folks can enjoy cocktails and discuss the ins and outs of each song.

 - Green Book Site Gets New Life at Rabbit’s Motel: A probable Asheville Green Book site, the Southside neighborhood’s landmark Rabbit’s Motel was opened in the 1940s and hosted legendary black celebrities like Duke Ellington, Count Basie and Richard Pryor during segregation.
 “The Negro Motorist Green Book” was a mid-20th-century guidebook for African American road-trippers.
 Local chef Clarence Robinson plans to open a soul food restaurant at the space, also home to the forthcoming SoundSpace project (Asheville’s first full-fledged music practice facility) by Claude Coleman Jr. of the band Ween.